First Fitna: Battle of Nahrawan

+The Kharijites elected Abd Allah ibn Wahb al-Rasibi as their new caliph.
+They denounced Ali's leadership, and declared him and his followers, as well as Mu'awiya and the Syrians, to be infidels.
+They also declared the shedding blood of such infidels to be licit.
+The Kharijites then began interrogating civilians about their views on Uthman and Ali, executing those who did not share their views.
+In one notable incident, the Kharijites reportedly disemboweled a farmer's pregnant wife, cutting out and killing her unborn infant, before beheading the farmer.
 Ali received the news of the Kharijites' violence and moved to Nahrawan with his army.
 There, he asked the Kharijites to surrender the murderers and return to their families.
 The Kharijites however, responded defiantly that they were collectively responsible for the murders.
 After multiple failed attempts at de-escalation, Ali announced an amnesty (that did not apply to murderers) and barred his army from commencing hostilities.
 The remaining Kharijites, estimated at 2,800, attacked and were vanquished by the vastly superior army of Ali.
 The injured, estimated at 400, were pardoned by Ali.

-In January 661, while praying at the Great Mosque of Kufa, Ali was assassinated by the Kharijite Abd al-Rahman ibn Muljam.